-VII.
-CONCLUSION AND FUTURE DIRECTIONS
+VI.
+CONCLUSION & FUTURE WORKS

 This paper has shown the importance of network survivability and connectivity to overcome the link and node failure.
 The proposed protocol provides features of network survivability and redundancy.
-Initial analysis shows that HighSSO overcomes the weakness of the LEACH in recovery of link and node failures.
-In addition, simulation shows that HighSSO consumes less energy than LEACH.
-And we demonstrate that HighSSO is capable to deal with link or node failure.
-Moreover, HighSSO has the feature to operate on heterogeneous WSN network
+Initial analysis shows that SONS overcomes the weakness of the LEACH in recovery of link and node failures.
+In addition, simulation shows that SONS consumes less energy than LEACH.
+We show SONS is capable to deal with link or node failure.

 Further investigation of the proposed protocol will be the topic of future work including simulation and application to real life case (like effect of the shape of fire's front line Fig. 1).
-Additionally, simulation tool will be used to measure the effect of BS mobility on the recovery time in harsh environment.
+In addition, simulation tool will be used to measure the effect of BS mobility on the recovery time in harsh environment.
 Furthermore, network traffic pattern and shape will be investigated.
 Also, the proposed hierarchical routing protocol will be enhanced to be tested under mobility of both BS and SNs.
-Finally, latest QoS routing protocols in WSN will be coded (using VC++ on OMNeT++ 3.3) and compared against HighSSO.